 In the emergency room, however, this changes because (1) the patient is going to the ER, not the doctor in particular, and (2) the hospital doesn't have an opportunity to inform the patient that the attending doctor is an independent contractor.
-As a result, hospitals are often on the hook for an ER doctor's medical malpractice.
-(To learn about hospital liability for medical malpractice, read Nolo's article Medical Malpractice: When Can Patients Sue a Hospital for Negligence?)
+As a result, hospitals are often liable for an ER doctor's medical malpractice.

 There are also a few states that allow a hospital to be sued for emergency room malpractice regardless of what the patient believed or was told.

 People generally are not legally obliged to help someone in trouble.
 However, if they do, they must help in a way that isn't reckless and does not needlessly endanger the person they are trying to rescue.
 This rule is called the Good Samaritan rule and is established by law in all 50 states.

 The Good Samaritan rule does not apply to doctors or other medical personnel, unless they happen to be near the accident or emergency when they are off-duty.
 In other words, an off-duty doctor that "comes to the rescue" will not be judged by malpractice rules, but by the Good Samaritan rule.
 If, however, a patient already has a doctor-patient relationship with the rescuing doctor, the fact that the doctor is off-duty at the time generally does not switch the legal standard from medical malpractice to the Good Samaritan rule.